PaleoLipidRR/marine-AOA-GDGT-distribution/README.md

 # Beyong TEX86: GDGTs inform the marine archaeal community ecology and evolution
-This is a repository for "Beyong TEX86: GDGTs inform the marine archaeal community ecology and evolution" project.
+This is a repository for the manuscript "Archaeal lipids trace ecology and evolution of marine ammonia-oxidizing archae" under review at PNAS.